-

 Terry’s Tales of a Union Man

 For the best part of forty years, I was a Trade Union Representative.
 I was a rep in many different workplaces and have witnessed many hilarious incidents and, unfortunately, some tragic situations too.
 These memories are all part of my great career as a trade unionist.
-Part 1: The Polaroids It was a very hot
+Part 2: The Quality Circle In the 60s and…

 -